day8/re-frame/docs/App-Structure.md

 `(rf/dispatch [:project.panel.handlers/set-x 100])`

-Where the first option might be preferrable since it makes sure you require the handlers file and saves you from possibly typos.
+Where the first option might be preferrable since it ensures you require the handlers file and saves you from the possibility of typos.

 ***